balena-io-experimental/balena-ikea-vindriktning/README.md

 - [x] investigate the sensor internals and ways to tap in and read data
 - [x] Implement a simple MVP hardware-wise
-- [x] Design and test a small adapter that allows a Raspberry Pi Zero device to be mounted
+- [x] Design and test a small adapter that allows a Raspberry Pi Zero/Zero W/Zero 2 device to be mounted
 - [x] Make sure data reading is working
 - [ ] Decode/parse data
 - [ ] Expose an interface for accessing the data
+- [ ] Re-design the adapter so that it encloses and protects the Raspberry Pi Zero/Zero W/Zero 2, the logic level converter and the floating jumper jerky cables